 When we asked Alastair what a perfect world would look like he said: “I think it’s quite simple – attitudes and inclusiveness.”

-Cátia Malaquias is a lawyer, human rights advocate and mother of three children.
+Cátia Malaquias is an award-winning lawyer, human rights advocate and mother of three children.
 Her son, Julius, has Down syndrome.

 He motivated Cátia to create Starting With Julius, a not for profit organisation committed to promoting equal representation of people with disability in advertising, media and education.